Can We Extend the Lives of Our Dogs?

 My pugs love their vegan kibble mixed with a little water, and one of my clients feeds it to her shitzpoo, and he loves it, too.

 It isn't unheard of that a dog on regular, store-bought kibble has a long life; Harley ate less-than-preferred dog food his whole life and still lived to be thirteen.
 Plus he was on medications, so maybe we were just lucky he lived so long, or maybe it was his daily walks.
-Maybe if he were on a vegan diet he would've lived longer...we just can't know.
+Maybe if he were on a vegan or raw diet he would've lived even longer...we just can't know.

 On the flip side of the vegan coin, the longest living dog ever recorded lived to be almost 30 and he ate nothing but raw, fresh meat (http://www.monicasegal.com/wordpress/?p=431).
 Since dogs are omnivorous, they seem to be able to thrive on both sides of the coin with the only thing both diets having in common is that they're comprised of fresh, non-commercial food.

 Though there's never any guarantee that doing the above things, or anything, will extend the lives of our beloved companion dogs, it's definitely worth it to do everything we can to try and make it so.
 Whatever it is we do, keeping them happy should be number one.
 Giving them lots of love and one-on-one attention, taking them for drives where they can hang their heads out the window and experience the world in its many different smells, socializing them with both other people and especially other dogs, are sure to give them a high-quality of life, if not a high-quantity of life as well.

 Would you feed your dog a vegan diet?
 Take the poll to show your support or opposition.